-It is said, don’t judge a book by its cover.
-I’d like to add to that, “Don’t judge a salad by a picture.”
+Dear Cook, it is said, “Don’t judge a book by its cover.”
+I’d like to add to that, “Don’t judge a salad by my picture.”
 When I took this picture, I still had a few things to learn about the recipe.
-Now, on to the next paragraph, and the Seek & Find confessions.
-How many?
-That is for me to know, and you to seek and find.

-The salad is tangy – with a cranberry tartness.
-It is not the type that kids (having tasted it) would likely heap on their plate, but a small amount, in my opinion, compliments a holiday meal very nicely.
-As of yet, I do not know which we will serve for Christmas, Cranberry Raspberry Salad, or today’s recipe, TBD To Be Determined.
+The salad is tangy – a cranberry tartness.
+It is not the type that kids will likely heap on their plates, but a small amount, in my opinion, compliments a holiday meal very nicely.
+As of yet, I do not know which we will serve for Christmas, Cranberry Raspberry Salad, or today’s recipe.

 |Festive Cranberry Fruit Salad|| |

 - 1 pkg.
 (12 oz.) fresh or frozen cranberries (I used fresh.)

 - ½ cup sugar